mendix/docs/content/apidocs-mxsdk/apidocs/pluggable-widgets.md

 #### 4.2.2 Toolbox Category {#toolbox-category}

 {{% alert type="info" %}}
-This feature was introduced in Mendix 9.4.
+This feature was introduced in Mendix Studio Pro v9.4.
 {{% /alert %}}

-To provide better user experience for Studio and Studio Pro users you can specify a toolbox category for your widgets.
-When provided this category would determine toolbox category for a widget in Studio and Studio Pro.
+To provide more clarity for Studio and Studio Pro users you can specify a toolbox category for your widgets.
+When provided, it determines a toolbox category for a widget in Studio and Studio Pro.
 It is possible to specify existing built-in categories such as **Data** or **Input** as well as new arbitrary categories like **Maps**.
-When an existing category is specified then your widget placed in it, next to existing built-in widgets.
-When a new category is specified then your widget placed in that new category.
+When an existing category is chosen, a widget is placed in it next to any widgets already placed there.
+When a new category is chosen, a widget is placed in that new category.
 It is possible to specify different categories for Studio and Studio Pro.
-When only Studio Pro category is specified then that category also used in Studio.
+When only the Studio Pro category is specified, then that category is also used in Studio.

 A category can by provided through `studioCategory` and `studioProCategory` tags: